epsilla-cloud/AgentMesh/README.md

 ---

-> **Note:** AgentMesh is a reference implementation and experimental platform by the Epsilla team to explore next-generation agent governance patterns.
+> **Note:** AgenticMesh is a reference implementation and experimental platform by the Epsilla team to explore next-generation agent governance patterns.
 We are excited to evolve this together with the open-source community!

 ---

 ## 📥 CONTRIBUTING.md

-Thank you for considering contributing to AgentMesh!
+Thank you for considering contributing to AgenticMesh!
 Here’s how you can help:

 ### 📦 Reporting Issues
 - Use the GitHub Issues tab to report bugs or request features.